 Hello there!
 This weekend I made 2 quiches because I felt like cooking again (finally!) and boy was I not disappointed.
 I am purposely teaching you how to make 2 at once.
 Why?
 Because if you are going to make one quiche you might as well make two of them.
 The add-ins are so versatile, and eggs are cheap.
 If you only need one, give the other to a neighbor or someone in need.
 I am telling you, if someone showed up at my door with a warm quiche, I would kiss them!

-I am also not going to share a recipe for a crust for your quiche.
-Because I buy mine frozen from the grocery store.
+I am also not going to share a recipe for a crust for your quiche because I buy mine frozen from the grocery store.
+Refrigerated from the store works well too.
 If homemade crust is your thing, you likely already have a recipe.
 I’ll be sticking with these for the foreseeable future.

 From there, you can add anything you want!
 And really, in just about any amount you want!
-Here’s the combos I went with:
+Here are the combos I went with:

 9 eggs